letsemploy/docs/docs/publish.md

 # How to publish job openings

+## 1. Website
-You need **your own website**: e.g. www.example.com, on which you publish your job vacancies as usual.
+You need **your own website**: e.g. www.example.com, on which you publish your job openings as usual.
 This can be using Wordpress, another CMS, plain HTML or any other way.

+## 2. Create a ojobpub.json
-Additionally, a well defined, structured file `ojobpub.json` with meta information about the job and with the link to the full job description is **published in a predefined subdirectory of your website** `/.well-known/ojobpub.json`.
+Create file `/.well-known/ojobpub.json` in a **specific JSON format containing structured meta information** about your job openings and link to the full job description on your website.

-## How ojobpub.json looks

-This file is in a machine-optimized data format (JSON), but is still human-readable.
-It may look complicated to people who are unfamiliar with this data format, but don't worry: it is not intended to be written by hand by humans.
+!!! note
+    JSON might look complicated if you're not familiar with it, but don't worry — you won't have to write it yourself.
+Once this format is finalized, we'll provide tools to help you generate and validate the structure.

 ```json
 {